pbeens/Data-Analysis/README.md

 Alternatively, you can display the notebook in **Google Colab** by changing the github part of the URL to githubtocolab. https://github.com/ would become https://githubtocolab.com/.

 I have written a utility which will take a GitHub ipynb URL and convert it for use with Colab and NBViewer.
-You can download the file from [here](Utils/github-to-nbviewer-and-colab-links.py).
+You can download the file from [here](Utils/github-to-nbviewer-and-colab-links.py) or run it from [here](https://colab.research.google.com/drive/12LdduTNAtMwC3oNohv8Y7dFkuJiPYFOd?usp=sharing).

 # Miscellaneous